 We have resumed in-person worship services at St. Philip’s and we will also continue our live-stream for those who are not ready to return to church at this time.
-For now we will have one service on Sundays at 10:30 a.m.
+We have two services on Sunday mornings, 8:00 a.m. and 10:30 a.m.
 For those who are ready to return to in-person worship, please familiarize yourself with and follow the St. Philip’s Attendee Guidelines – Phase 2.

 We believe that worship is an integral part of Christian life that helps us deepen our relationship with God.
 St. Philip’s has two main worship spaces, the main sanctuary or church and the smaller chapel, located to the left of the sanctuary.
 The entrances to both worship spaces face Getty Street.

 Please join us for any of our services

 Please note that due to Covid-19 our worship schedule has changed and all Sunday formation classes are now taking place on Zoom.
 Modifications have been implemented to keep your family safe while worshipping at St. Philip’s.
 Please review St. Philip’s Attendee Guidelines – Phase 2 to learn more about what we are doing to keep you safe and how you can assist us.

 8:00 a.m.
 Holy Eucharist, Rite 1